Southerly buster: Records

 This velocity is no longer officially recognised but the 'Kurnell Tornado' in December 2015 shows gusts in excess of 200 km/h are possible in the area, and the day before the tornado the possibility of a southerly buster on the following day had been proposed.

+The strongest southerly buster on record at Sydney Airport occurred at 6:40 pm on 18 December 1948 with a maximum wind gust of 113 km/h.
+The second strongest Southerly Buster on record in Sydney reached a maximum gust of 109 km/h at 5:22 pm on 8 January 2003.